Apple Walnut Cake

 About this Apple Walnut Cake Recipe:

-• Flavor: This cake is loaded with apple cinnamon flavor.
+• Flavor: This apple cake is loaded with apple cinnamon flavor.
 If you remember any type of apple cake or bread from when you were young, this will remind you of it.
 Simple and comforting!

 • Texture: Keep the walnuts and apple pieces larger for more texture, or chop them finely for less texture.
 The cake is moist and tender either way.